 On transfer of listed or unlisted securities in India, tax is levied on the capital gains arising out of such transfers.
 Capital gains are classified into two kinds- short term capital gains and long-term capital gains, depending on the time for which securities are held.
-Thus, if the securities are held for a period not exceeding 12 months (for listed securities, units of equity oriented fund or business trust), 24 months (for unlisted securities) and 36 months for debt instruments, the gains arising out of transfer of such securities are classified as short-term capital gains.
+Thus, if the securities are held for a period not exceeding 12 months (for others including debit instruments and listed securities, units of equity oriented fund or business trust), 24 months (for unlisted securities), the gains arising out of transfer of such securities are classified as short-term capital gains.
 Alternatively, if the aforementioned period is exceeded, gains are classified as long-term capital gains.
 Further, Securities transaction tax (STT) is levied on the securities which are traded on the floor of a recognised stock exchange in India or unlisted securities subsequently listed on a recognised stock exchange.
 Further, income arising on transfer of securities is in the nature of capital gains, as discussed above.
 Such income is subject to tax for FPI in the following manner:

-Nature of capital gains Rate of tax where no STT is paid Rate of tax where STT is paid Short-term capital gains 30 per cent.
-15 per cent.
-Long-term capital gains 10 per cent. on the entire income 10 per cent. on the income exceeding INR 0.1 million
+Nature of capital gains Rate of tax where no STT is paid Rate of tax where STT is paid Short-term capital gains (STCG) 30 per cent.
+20 per cent.
+Long-term capital gains (LTCG) 10 per cent on the entire income 12.5 per cent on the income exceeding INR 0.125 million